analogdevicesinc/meta-adi/meta-adi-xilinx/README.md

 petalinux-build
 ```

-To build a BOOT.bin for **zynq** and **zynqMP** platforms run `petalinux-package --boot --fsbl --fpga --u-boot`.
+To build a BOOT.bin for [Zynq](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/18842549/Zynq-7000+SoC) and [ZynqMP](https://www.xilinx.com/products/silicon-devices/soc/zynq-ultrascale-mpsoc.html) platforms run `petalinux-package --boot --fsbl --fpga --u-boot`.
 The output file will be placed in `path-to-petalinux-project>/images/linux`.
 Finally, copy  BOOT.bin and image.ub (FIT image including kernel, device tree and iniramfs) to the boot partition of a SD card.

-For **Microblaze** platforms the Xilinx System Debugger is used to run the linux kernel directly from memory.
+For [Microblaze](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/18842560/MicroBlaze) platforms the Xilinx System Debugger is used to run the linux kernel directly from memory.
 Run the following commands:

 ```
 cd <path-to-petalinux-project>/images/linux
 source <path-to-vivado-sdk>/settings64.sh
 xsdb
+# In the xsdb system debugger run
+connect
-In the xsdb system debugger run connect run the command targets without any argument to see the available targets targets <desired target number>
+run the command targets without any argument to see the available targets targets <desired target number>